Bgunarathne/CS50x_final_project/README.md

 #### Description:

 The project is a web app where users can choose a vehicle and pre-order the vehicle.
 I wanted to make a project like this to expand my knowledge of web design.
 I wanted to make this site very attractive and very user-friendly.
-Not only that, but I think I successes.
+Not only that, but I think I got success.
 I named the company "infinity" and I also designed a logo for the company.
 The application is fully responsive.

 When you arrive at the homepage of this website, you can see a basic description of the company and what the web page does.
 In the middle of the page, there is a testimonial section that depicts user experience with the business.
 You can get a pretty good idea about the site and the company from the first page.